revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-If the SQL Azure database will reach the max size, data read or fetch operations will still work on it but create, insert, or update operations will stop with it.
-You can choose to drop, delete, or truncate the data in this condition.
+If the SQL Azure database will reach the max size, data read or fetch operations will still work on it but create, insert, or update operations will stop with it.You can choose to drop, delete, or truncate the data in this condition.

 </blockquote>